Inherently stressful and incredibly rewarding. That sums up what it’s like to be a recruiter — especially in the current “candidate market.”

 Unfortunately, if you rely on the phone or email for the bulk of your communication, you’re letting qualified potential employees slip through your fingers.

-Thankfully, texts are another way to keep them engaged in the hiring process.
+Thankfully, using text recruiting software is another way to keep them engaged in the hiring process.

 Why try texting?
 Candidates are just as connected to their smartphones as the friends and family you text on a daily basis.
 And with SMS’ 98% open rates, you have every reason to incorporate it into your recruiting efforts.